• Email

 If the inside didn't bake up great, so what?!
 I didn't need it to!
 In fact, I've already got a gluten-free vanilla cupcake recipe I love.

-The result was so much better than I expected.
-This gluten-free yellow cake recipe tastes like a super moist sugar cookie topped with buttercream and sprinkles.
+The result was so much better than I expected, and tastes like a super moist sugar cookie topped with buttercream and sprinkles.
 I made it again.
 And again.
-I couldn’t stop.
+I couldn't stop.

-I’ve now tested and refined this cake 14 times in various forms as a layer cake, a sheet cake, and cupcakes.
-This cake now rivals my gluten-free chocolate cake recipe.
+I've now tested and refined this cake 14 times in various forms as a layer cake, a sheet cake, and cupcakes.
+This cake now rivals my rich and moist gluten-free chocolate cake recipe.

 Easy Gluten-Free Yellow Cake Slice